IAA-InvCodes/P-MILOS/README.md

 - [FFTW](http://www.fftw.org/)  (oldest version tested 3.3.3)
 - [GSL](https://www.gnu.org/software/gsl/) (oldest version tested 1.13-3)

-  There are many different ways to install the libraries depending on your operating system.
-In Ubuntu 18.04, these are the commands we used:
+There are many different ways to install the libraries depending on the operating system.
+In Ubuntu 18.04, we used the following commands:

 OpenMPI